Book Review by Norman Fine

 Though this book is about the language of horse racing, much of the content is common to all horse people.
 And hunt racing and steeplechasing terms are included.
 And the little volume is the work of Rosemary Coates—a favorite illustrator of ours, whose work illuminates Deirdre Hanna’s humorous and continuing series about the two nineteen-year-old girls who left post-war England to work with horses in America.

 Maiden, weaver, hands, claimer, the going, pony (the verb!), schooling, stayer—these and more than a hundred other examples of the arcane language of racing and horsemanship are tackled, many accompanied by Rosemary’s clever paintings.
 Also included is an alphabetic Glossary of Terms and a serious page on “How to read a Racecard.”
-Just the latter alone could turn the modest price of this book into a sound investment for the occasional race-goer’s next outing at the steeplechase course or racetrack.To read more, a subscription is needed: Click here to subscribe
+Just the latter alone could turn the modest price of this book into a sound investment for the occasional race-goer’s next outing at the steeplechase course or racetrack.To read more, a subscription is required.
+Log in or click here to subscribe.